 Q: What equipment is required?

-A: Computer and internet spec's are covered in the 'Tech Section', but otherwise a webcam and microphone (internal or external) is it.
-Headphones are an option for those who want to control volume.
-Links of recommended webcams, microphones and headphones is provided in the 'Tech Section'.
+A: Computer and internet spec's are covered in the 'Tech Section', but otherwise a webcam and microphone (internal or external).
+Headphones are an option for those who want to control the volume.
+Links of recommended webcams, microphones and headphones is also provided in the 'Tech Section'.

 Q: What ages do you start offering classes?

-A: Age 7 and up.
-Depending on the child's age and abilities, we encourage parental involvement during the live classes.
+A: Approximately, age 7 and up.
+Depending on the child's abilities, we encourage parental involvement during the live classes.
 This also provides a great learning experience for both parent and child.